When You Feel Like You Have Lost Yourself

 And that is exactly the point.

+You don't need someone who has it all figured out.
 You need someone who knows the path because they have walked it.
 Who understands the darkness because they have sat in it.
 Who believes in the light because they have found their way back to it — more than once.

 That is what I offer.